Medically reviewed by Drugs.com. Last updated on Oct 24, 2020.

 • Gastrointestinal disease: Use with caution in patients with GI diseases (diverticulitis, fresh intestinal anastomoses, active or latent peptic ulcer, ulcerative colitis, abscess or other pyogenic infection) due to perforation risk.

-• Hepatic impairment: Avoid use in patients with severe hepatic impairment (Child-Pugh class C).
-Consider reduced dosage in patients with moderate hepatic impairment (Child-Pugh Class B); monitor for hypercorticism.
+• Hepatic impairment: Avoid use of ER capsules in moderate to severe hepatic impairment (Child-Pugh class B and C) and delayed release capsules in severe hepatic impairment (Child-Pugh Class C).
+Consider reduced dosage of delayed release capsules in patients with moderate hepatic impairment (Child-Pugh Class B); monitor for hypercortisolism.
 Long-term use of corticosteroids in patients with hepatic impairment, including cirrhosis, has been associated with fluid retention.

 • Myasthenia gravis: Use with caution in patients with myasthenia gravis; exacerbation of symptoms has occurred especially during initial treatment with corticosteroids.